 True confession: I can’t cook plain ol’ meat.
 I don’t know why but it never turns out very tasty.
 I’m not particularly fond of roasts and I really prefer my steaks and chops cooked on a grill.
 Fortunately, I have a husband who loves to grill and will do it in any type of weather.
 He seriously is the best grilling guy around!
 And one of his specialties is this Rosemary Garlic Lamb Lollipops.

 The lamb lollipop have to be one of my favorite things to eat, ever.
-I love, love, love these Rosemary Garlic Lamb Lollipops that Mark cooks on the grill.
+I love, love, love these Rosemary Garlic Lamb Lollipops cooked on the grill.
 I purchase the lamb usually at Costco and like to stock up with them in my freezer.
 Yes, we cook them year round, no matter what the temperature is outside!

 I rarely measure the ingredients so don’t worry if you’re not exact.
 Rosemary, garlic and olive oil is always a yummy combination in any proportion, right?
 Instead of steak, why not give these Rosemary Garlic Lamb Lollipops a try at your next BBQ.
 I guarantee you won’t be disappointed!